David Hamilton (broadcaster): BBC Radio

 Hamilton made his broadcasting debut with the British Forces Network in Cologne in Germany during his national service in 1959.
 His first UK broadcast was as the host of The Beat Show from the Playhouse Theatre, Manchester, in 1962.
 He hosted the show on the BBC Light Programme until 1965.
 He presented the final edition of Housewives' Choice in 1967 and was first heard on BBC Radio 1 in November 1967, presenting Family Choice.
 By the late 1960s, Hamilton was presenting many shows for BBC radio, including Music Through Midnight, Roundabout, Pop Inn, Radio 1 Club and shows featuring the music of Frank Chacksfield.

-In 1970, he joined the team of Late Night Extra and in 1973 was offered his own daily show on Radio 1 every weekday afternoon from 2 pm to 5 pm.
+In 1970, Hamilton joined the team of Late Night Extra and in 1973 was offered his own daily show on Radio 1 every weekday afternoon from 2 pm to 5 pm.
 In 1975, the show was simultaneously broadcast on Radio 1 and Radio 2 (listeners being able to hear the show in stereophonic sound on Radio 2's VHF frequency), giving it the largest British audience of the day.
-In December 1977, the show moved to Radio 2 and remained there until the end of 1986 when Hamilton quit the station, complaining of its 'geriatric' music policy.
+In November 1977, the show moved to Radio 2 and he remained with the station until he quit at the end of 1986, stating that the music policy had become Geriatric, as the then head of music Frances Line had decided to change the music policy to reflect that of the old Light Programme.

 Commercial radio

 Since January 1987, Hamilton has been heard on many commercial stations in the UK.
-He joined Reading's Radio 210 initially to present a mid-morning show from 9 am to 12 noon although the show was quickly brought forward an hour, starting at 8 am.
-He then joined Capital Gold in November 1988 to present its daily 10 am to 1 pm show.
+He joined Reading's Radio 210 initially to present a mid-morning show from 9 am to 12 noon, although the show was quickly brought forward an hour, starting at 8 am.
+In November 1988 he joined Capital Gold to present its daily 10 am to 1 pm show.
 In addition to that, he also presented a weekly oldies show which was heard on various ILR stations around the UK.
 This was usually heard on a Sunday afternoon.

-In late 1994, Hamilton presented the Breakfast show on Melody FM (now Magic 105.4) for four years before moving to London's Liberty Radio to present an afternoon show.
+Starting in late 1994, Hamilton presented the Breakfast show on Melody FM (now Magic 105.4) for four years before moving to London's Liberty Radio to present an afternoon show.
 He also did a show on the Classic Gold Network on a Sunday.

 In 2000, he joined PrimeTime Radio, presenting the weekday mid-morning show, where he remained until its demise in 2006.
 In October 2001, he left Classic Gold and presented the breakfast show on Birmingham's Saga 105.7 FM before moving to Nottingham's Saga 106.6 FM in early 2003.
 From 2004 to 2006, he was heard on radio stations around the UK, presenting his Million Sellers show, which would usually go out on a Saturday lunchtime, and was repeated at midnight.
 Around this time he also had a sojourn at Big L 1395.

 In April 2012, Hamilton was one of the launch presenters on The Wireless, an Internet-based radio station operated by Age UK and aimed at older people throughout the UK.